MJKWoolnough/gedcom/README.md

 }
 ```

-AddressStructure is a GEDCOM structure type
+AddressStructure is a GEDCOM structure type.

 #### type AdoptedBy